THE WATCH OF THE DEEP

 The oscillator of calibre 3235 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
 The oscillator is also mounted on the Rolex-designed, patented high-performance Paraflex shock absorbers, further enhancing the movement’s shock resistance.

 Calibre 3235 is equipped with a self-winding system via a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
-From 2023, its oscillating weight is fitted with an optimized ball bearing.
+Its oscillating weight has been fitted with an optimized ball bearing since 2023.
 Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of this movement extends to approximately 70 hours.

-The Rolex Deepsea’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.
+The Rolex Deepsea’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated.
+Since 2023, it has also been marked with the words ‘Chronometer Perpetual’ and ‘Superlative Adjusted’ engraved respectively on the oscillating weight and on the bridges.

 BRACELET AND CLASP: SECURITY AND COMFORT

 The Rolex Deepsea is fitted on the three-piece link Oyster bracelet.
-Equipped with an Oysterlock safety clasp, designed by Rolex and patented, which prevents accidental opening, this bracelet also features the Rolex Glidelock fine-adjustment system, developed by the brand and patented.
-This inventive toothed mechanism, located under the clasp cover, enables fine adjustment of the bracelet length, without tools.
-The Rolex Glidelock on the Oyster bracelet has 10 notches of approximately 2 mm each, allowing the bracelet length to be adjusted easily up to some 20 mm.
+Equipped with an Oysterlock safety clasp, designed by Rolex and patented, which prevents accidental opening, this bracelet is furnished with the Rolex Glidelock extension system, also developed by the brand and patented.
+On the Oyster bracelet, this inventive toothed mechanism has 10 notches of approximately 2 mm, allowing the bracelet length to be effortlessly adjusted up to some 20 mm.
 The watch can therefore be worn over a diving suit up to 3 mm thick.

 FROM THE ROLEX DEEPSEA TO THE ROLEX DEEPSEA CHALLENGE